 Accepting an Offer With a Waived Inspection

 Imagine you have your home listed and the first day on the market you realize you are getting 15+ offers.
 One of the selling agents tells you they are going to waive inspection to be competitive, something you then share with other brokers.
-The day of the offer review, you select the winning offer with a waived inspection contingency.
+On the day of the offer review, you select the winning offer with a waived inspection contingency.
 The house sale goes through and everyone is happy.

 Now, fast-forward two years when the new buyers find a giant horizontal crack in the foundation requiring $50,000 worth of repairs.
 The buyers feel that you knew about this defect and decide to sue.
 Well too bad for them huh?
 They should have done an inspection and maybe they would have discovered that crack.